norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 After the crash, Rick went back from the madcap weekend sales rushes to business as usual.
 He had a little book that he would make calls from every day, and somehow a handful of customers would come in asking for him.
 When asked, he explained - it was an old Zig Ziggler tactic; every time he sold a motorcycle to a person he enjoyed working with, he would write down that person's phone number and birthday in the book.
 Over a span of 20 years he filled the book until every day provided him a list of calls to make - and almost every day's list provided at least one customer who needed a bike, or knew someone that did.
 Rick the "old salesman" was there in the before-times.
 He was there for the crazy excess, and he reaped the benefits (within reason).
 He was there for the Indian summer, and smartly re-positioned himself while the rest squandered the opportunity, and he comfortably settled into the new normal of motorcycle sales, which had no place for the rest of us (including myself).

-Be the "old programmer" in this sto
+Be the "old programmer" in this story.
+We need
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDkwNjUxNTcsNzk1ODMxNjUwLC0yMD
+eyJoaXN0b3J5IjpbNzQzOTE2OTAsNzk1ODMxNjUwLC0yMDg5OT
-g5OTgzOTM1LDE0MDgzMjU3NzMsLTExMDc5NjU4MTAsLTExNzEz
+gzOTM1LDE0MDgzMjU3NzMsLTExMDc5NjU4MTAsLTExNzEzMjEy
-MjEyNTIsNjAxMTA5ODk4LC01MjAzOTA0NDYsMTE4MTE0MDMwOC
+NTIsNjAxMTA5ODk4LC01MjAzOTA0NDYsMTE4MTE0MDMwOCwtMj
-wtMjc1NDI1NTUwLDI0NTg5MDg5NywtMTIxMzY5ODM3NCwtMTMz
+c1NDI1NTUwLDI0NTg5MDg5NywtMTIxMzY5ODM3NCwtMTMzMTE5
-MTE5OTc5OCwtMTAxMzk0MDEzMSw5NzI3MzUxODAsLTE3MjI3OT
+OTc5OCwtMTAxMzk0MDEzMSw5NzI3MzUxODAsLTE3MjI3OTczMj
-czMjUsLTEwODQzNDU2NDMsLTE5MjY4NjI4NTMsMTI1MTA1MjAz
+UsLTEwODQzNDU2NDMsLTE5MjY4NjI4NTMsMTI1MTA1MjAzMywx
-MywxMDE2MTE5NDUzXX0=
+MDE2MTE5NDUzXX0=
 -->